|||

 Characters gain Traits through play.
 Player characters can have up to 8 Skills at a time.

-1. When a character reaches zero Stamina.
+1. A character reaches zero Stamina.

 Having Too Many Skills